ellis/OnTopOfThings/Notes.md

     * order in parent, so that the user can manually arrange the items
     * severity (for bugs)
     * flagged: the item has been flagged by some event, such as an external item coming back or a timer
+    * reminder: date when the item should be automatically placed in "today"
+    * acceptance: new/accepted/rejected; when an item is automatically placed in "inbox" or "today", it is new.
+The item should then be accepted or rejected, optionally with a comment
 * item property interactions
     * there are lots of interactions between some of the variables (stage, status, close reason, close time); figure this out better
     * some properties are only relevant for some item types.
 E.g., stage generally isn't needed for lists